feral-dot-io/leptos-chartistry/docs/developers.md

 For release:
 - Check for TODOs
 - Usecase / examples page
-- Review spooky action at a distance in components.
-Sometimes we clone() them and use `with_...` and unintentionally edit another.
-- Some components have a `with_` method that set a signal like TickLabels and Tooltip.
-This should be avoided (just use the signal) and probably encourages spooky action.
-- Tooltip cursor distance should be as LeftCursor(f64)
 - Improve docs on:
-    - struct AspectRatio
     - struct Series
     - struct Line
     - struct Stack